(12/10/02)

 Bruce : is 25 percent

-Bruce : that means that 25 percent of each item sold needs to contribute to that overhead or you are loosing money
+Bruce : that means that 25 percent of each item sold needs to contribute to

 Bruce : Also. another pricing issue is